Hotel Corones: History

 Furnishings throughout, including the bedroom furniture, dining room, lounge room, chairs, settees, sideboards, etc., were designed and manufactured by the well-known Queensland home furnisher F Tritton Ltd of George Street Brisbane using beautiful Queensland wood, the Queensland maple.
 Carpets, linoleums, floor coverings, curtains, etc. (British throughout) were all laid and fitted by Trittons.
+The furniture designed by the Trittons is still being used by the hotel, with the current owner retrieving subsequent furniture from storage.

-The architect of this magnificent modern hotel was William Hodgen jnr (1867-1943).
+The architect of this magnificent modern hotel was William Hodgen jnr (1867–1943).
 The son of pioneer Toowoomba building contractor William Hodgen, in 1886 he became a cadet in the Colonial Architect's Office and in 1891 enrolled at the Architectural Association School of Architecture in London whilst working with a number of prominent London architects.
 In December 1896 he returned to Queensland commencing practice the following year in Toowoomba when he immediately received a substantial commission from retailer TC Beirne for works to his newly established Fortitude Valley premises as well as winning a competition for a new wing to the Toowoomba Hospital (the Victoria Wing).
-In practice until his death in 1943 (from 1935 in partnership with his sons as W Hodgen and Hodgen), Hodgen's practice, like that of contemporary Harry Marks (1871-1939) (who also was a member of one of Queensland's architectural family dynasties) was both extensive and broadranging from domestic (e.g. the Toowoomba residences "Tor" (1904) and Tyson Manor (1905), institutional (e.g. Glennie Memorial School (1914), to industrial (e.g. flour mill and wheat and flour stores for Crisp O'Brien 1911) and a number of hotels in western towns including in Charleville, the Hotel Charleville (1913; rebuilt again after a second fire 1931).
+In practice until his death in 1943 (from 1935 in partnership with his sons as W Hodgen and Hodgen), Hodgen's practice, like that of contemporary Harry Marks (1871–1939) (who also was a member of one of Queensland's architectural family dynasties) was both extensive and broadranging from domestic (e.g. the Toowoomba residences "Tor" (1904) and Tyson Manor (1905), institutional (e.g. Glennie Memorial School (1914), to industrial (e.g. flour mill and wheat and flour stores for Crisp O'Brien 1911) and a number of hotels in western towns including in Charleville, the Hotel Charleville (1913; rebuilt again after a second fire 1931).
 Hodgen's second Hotel Charleville was similar but of a smaller scale to the Hotel Corones - both had lost the classical and arts and crafts elements typical of his early hotels, and instead adapted simplified Art Deco decoration on the facade.
 Both hotels are a dominant presence in Charleville's main street; but it is the Hotel Corones which is regarded as Hodgen's major single work and the highlight of his career.